How Long Does it Take to Become an EMT in Texas?

 At Texas EMS School our average completion time for the online portion of the EMT course is approximately 18 weeks, but many finish sooner, and some finish later.
 Every student is required to complete all course activity prior to the end of the 26th week.

 There are highly intensive face-to-face courses in Texas that promote the ability to have you complete the course in only two weeks.
 For some students this could be an excellent choice, but students should be very aware of their own learning style to ensure the extremely quick pace is suitable for them.
-As with all schools prospective students should ask the school about their course pass rate, and their First Time Pass Rate with the National Registry of Emergency Medical Technicians (NREMT) Cognitive Examination.
+As with all schools prospective students should ask the school about their course pass rate, and their First Time Pass Rate with the National Registry of Emergency Medical Technicians (NREMT) Certification Examination.

 Traditional semester-based programs are customarily face-to-face, however the COVID-19 Pandemic of 2020 caused a number of programs to quickly put together online courses to mimic the face-to-face curriculum.
 These are most frequently offered by community colleges, and are an excellent choice for any student who feels they learn better through face-to-face lecture in a classroom.
 It remains to be seen if the rapid conversion of many of the courses to hybrid or fully online formats will continue for the long term, or whether they will prove to be effective.
 If this approach sounds like a good fit for you, you can evaluate the course by asking recruiters about the course’s student satisfaction rating, and their NREMT First Time Pass Rate.